 Paul Maplesden is another US freelance writer, who’s been in the business since 2015.
 He specializes in B2B content writing and marketing for the business, technology, and finance niches.
 His work ranges from content for supply chain/logistics, SaaS, accounting, business formation, to technology reviews/guides.

 Maplesden writes everything from articles to white papers.
 On average, he charges $395 per 800-1,200 word article and $160 per hour.
-Last year, he earned $88,000, lower than previous years due to COVID.
-In 2021, he was on track to earn around $115K.
+In 2020, he earned $88,000, lower than previous years due to COVID.
+In 2021, earned around $115K.

-4. Lindy West: December 2020 income report
+3. Lindy West: December 2020 income report

 Lindy West is an Australian travel writer who pitches and writes content for magazines and newspapers.
 She writes for some corporate clients as well.
 West has been sharing her monthly income report for years — and inspiring other freelance writers along the way.

-5. Zuli Rane: Full-time freelance income report
+4. Zuli Rane: Full-time freelance income report

 Zuli Rane is a freelance content creator who writes for clients and also for her Medium account.
 Her income reports show how she makes a living as a freelance writer with additional income streams.
 In her last monthly report, Zuli says she made more than $6000.
 Her example is great for writers looking to diversify their income streams.